pollen-robotics/reachy-2021-docs/content/SDK/application/face-tracking/index.md

 This can be used as is to make demo with the robot, show the capabilities of the [Orbita actuator](http://localhost:1313/sdk/first-moves/head/#reachys-neck-orbita-actuator) or serve as a brick to build more complex and interactive applications.

-The source code can be found in the [reachy-face-tracking](https://github.com/pollen-robotics/reachy-face-tracking) GitHub repository.
+The source code can be found in the <a href="https://github.com/pollen-robotics/reachy-face-tracking" target="_blank">reachy-face-tracking</a> GitHub repository.

 ## How to install and run the application